PowerShell Win/Mac/Linux

 Check the Powershell version

-Search PowerShell in Window search bar and open it.
+in Windows search bar and open it.
+Click the in the top menu and select PowerShell.
 Once you are in the PowerShell terminal you can check the version with $PSVersionTable

 .
 Here is what the output looked like on my fresh install: